In September 2014, Manchester City Council approved a masterplan and SRF for Manchester Science Park, to help guide its future development.

 Please do come along to the Public Exhibition and/or the MSP Customer Consultation and speak to one of the team – there will also be comment cards available to complete on the day.

-If you have any further questions about the SRF just let us know by filling out the question form on this page by Wednesday 24th April 2019.
-Manchester City Council are also running a formal consultation process, which will include publication of the draft 2018 Manchester Science Park SRF on their website.
+If you have any further questions about the SRF just let us know by filling out the question form on this page by Tuesday 30th April 2019.
+Manchester City Council are also running a formal consultation process, which includes publication of the draft 2018 Manchester Science Park SRF on their website here.